arrigonialberto86/funtime/transfer.md

 ```
 `include_top` is set `False` in order to exclude the last three layers (including the final softmax layer with 200 classes of output).
 We are basically 'chopping off' the external layers to replace them with a classifier of our choice, to be refitted using a new training dataset.

+`x = GlobalAveragePooling2D()( x)` is used to convert the input to the correct shape for the dense layer to handle.
+This means that this function 'bridges' from the convolutional Inception V3 layers to the Dense layer that we use to classify our guitars in the final layers.
 ```python
 layer x = base_model.output x = GlobalAveragePooling2D()( x)
 # let's add a fully-connected layer as first layer